No Need For Feasibility Reports For Rooftop Solar Below 10kw: Draft Rule

 • Ministry of Power proposes to amend the 2020 Electricity (Rights of Consumers) to make the new changes.

-No Need For Feasibility Reports For Rooftop Solar Below 10kw: Draft Rule Ministry of Power proposed new rule changes for rooftop solar consumers.
+No Need For Feasibility Reports For Rooftop Solar Below 10kw: Draft Rule ADB Approves Support for Rooftop Solar Systems in India

 The Ministry of Power, in its latest draft notification, has proposed amending the electricity rules for rooftop solar.
 As per the latest draft rule, the authorities will remove the requirement to undertake technical feasibility studies for rooftop solar projects below 10 kilowatts (KW).